An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

-Hypnosis.
 Hypnosis may benefit some people with severe stress.
-In one study of patients with irritable bowel syndrome, stress reduction from hypnosis led to improvements in many bowel symptoms.
+In one study of people with irritable bowel syndrome (IBS), stress reduction from hypnosis led to improvements in many bowel symptoms.

 Some experts recommend meditating for no longer than 20 minutes in the morning after waking up and then again in the early evening before dinner.
 Even meditating just once a day is helpful.